Complete Guide to Unit Testing in React with TypeScript: Enhance the Quality of Your Frontend

 });

-• Render the EventExceptionForm component with an empty list of checkpoints and the provided handlers.
-The use of ... in this case it is to pass all the properties of the object Handlers To the component EventExceptionForm in JavaScript.
-If the object contains functions that handle events, these functions will be passed to the component so that it can interact with them.
+- Renders the EventExceptionForm component with an empty list of checkpoints and the provided handlers.
+The use of ... in this case is to pass all the properties of the handlers object to the EventExceptionForm component in JavaScript.
+If the object contains event handler functions, these functions will be passed to the component so it can interact with them.

-• Search for an item on the screen that contains the text 'Event/Exception'.
+- Looks for an element on the screen that contains the text 'Evento/ExcepciĂłn'.

-Then, multiple statements are used Expect to verify that the controllers have been called.
+Then, multiple expect assertions are used to verify that the handlers have been called.
 This is done with the following lines:

 it('The button renders and calls the clearForm function on click', () => {